Hozier: Socially conscious themes

 Steve Baltin of Forbes observed that Hozier's brief collegiate study of music theory has influenced his sound as he writes from a "socially conscious" perspective.
 Hozier has stated that he believes "the personal is the political"; much of his work holds direct references to topical events.
 The "Take Me to Church" music video features two men in a same-sex relationship and highlights the injustices and violence perpetrated against members of the LGBT community.
 The video was inspired by videos of violent crimes against gay men in Russia.
 The music video for the song "Cherry Wine" was released to raise awareness of domestic violence.
 "Nina Cried Power" is a song that features lyrics including names of artists such as Nina Simone, Bob Dylan and Mavis Staples whose work takes a political or social justice stance.
 The music video features Irish activists alongside protest footage.

 In November 2019, Hozier released a song titled "Jackboot Jump", following live performances of it on tour.
-This song, besides being a direct reference to George Orwell's 1984, alludes to social demonstrations in Hong Kong, Russia and in America.
+This song, besides being a direct reference to George Orwell's 1984, alludes to social demonstrations in Hong Kong, Russia, and America.
 In 2019, Hozier performed an unreleased song, "But the Wages", that refers to temperatures rising as well as riots all around the world, while wages remain the same.
 Prior to the release of Unreal Unearth, Hozier released the single Swan Upon Leda.
 Named after the Leda and the Swan Greek myth, Hozier stated on social media that the song was inspired by the work of Mona Eltahawy and the systemic oppression of women.
 Commentators noted the thematic resonance with the release coinciding with the Dobbs v.
 Jackson Women's Health Organization decision in the U.S. and the Iranian protests following the death of Mahsa Amini.
 Though the song was written and produced before either of these occurred, Hozier commented that the timing of the release was intentional, calling it "an opportunity to offer some show of solidarity."